IRS & State Tax Resolution

 Payment options include lump sum cash offers or periodic payment offers, each with specific requirements and nonrefundable payments.
 Generally, a lump sum offer requires a smaller overall payment than a periodic payment offer.

-If your OIC is accepted, you must comply with all tax laws, including the timely filing returns and paying taxes for five years from the date of acceptance.
+If your OIC is accepted, you must comply with all tax laws, including the timely filing of returns and paying taxes for five years from the date of acceptance.
 Failure to comply may result in default, leading to collection of the original amounts owed plus interest and penalties.

 If your OIC is rejected, you have the right to appeal within 30 days.
 However, if the offer is returned due to missing information or other reasons, there is no right to appeal but you may resubmit the offer once the issues are resolved.

 We hope this information helps you understand the OIC process.
 Please feel free to reach out if you have any questions or need assistance.
 The OIC process can be very challenging.
-Retaining a skilled and experienced EA or other tax professional to represent you can significantly improve the probability for OIC acceptance.
+Retaining a skilled and experienced EA or other tax professional to represent you can significantly improve the probability of OIC acceptance.